conichiGMBH/conichi-node-authorisation/README.md

 Please refer to the documentation for information about the correct url endpoints, HTTP methods and expected body content.

+Please be sure to guard agaist 401 status response.
+If you receive a 401 error it means the session UUID has expired and the user must be prompted to  start a new session before any more requests can be sent to the API.

 ## API documentation